PHPWord

 Ans:

-levels, leading to
+Increases carbon dioxide levels, leading to global warming.

-soil erosion and loss of biodiversity
+Causes soil erosion and loss of biodiversity.

 Why should we avoid using plastic bags?